 Software development outsourcing is structured in several models that differ by geography, collaboration intensity, and cost profile.
 Choosing the right type depends on communication needs, budget constraints, and how closely the external team must integrate with internal workflows.

-Cost remains the primary tradeoff.
-Onshore rates approach internal hiring costs, reducing the financial advantage while maintaining location-based convenience.
+Cost is the tradeoff.
+Onshore rates approach internal hiring costs, which reduces the financial advantage while keeping the convenience.
+It suits companies prioritising seamless collaboration over savings, or those facing regulatory limits on cross-border data transfer.

-Nearshore refers to partnering with companies in neighboring countries or similar timezones.
-For U.S. companies, this typically means Latin America.
-For Western European companies, Eastern Europe.
+Nearshore means partnering with companies in neighbouring countries or similar timezones.
+For US companies that usually means Latin America, and for Western European companies it means Eastern Europe.

-Many companies mix models strategically.
-Nearshore teams handle core development requiring frequent collaboration.
-Offshore teams manage testing, maintenance, or auxiliary features where asynchronous communication suffices.
+Many companies mix models deliberately.
+Nearshore teams handle core development requiring frequent collaboration, while offshore teams manage testing, maintenance or auxiliary features where asynchronous communication is sufficient.

 What Software Development Tasks Do Companies Typically Outsource?